jnisa/spanalyzer/README.md

 **Spanalyzer** is a Python package that helps you analyze and audit the telemetry instrumentation (e.g., spans, metrics, events) within your codebase.

-The module [`spanalyzer.observability`](./spanalyzer/observability.py) includes the keywords and logic used to scan and extract telemetry data from Python scripts.

 Once analyzed, the package generates a report summarizing or detailing telemetry coverage across your codebase.

 ---